Mobile internet connections caravan and camping

 WiFi Internet Access Caravans Motorhomes & Camping

-2. Use your mobile phones internet connection if you can pick up a good 4G/5G signal
+2. Use your mobile phones 4G/5G connection to connect to the internet if you have a good signal

 Campsites & marinas with WiFi guest networks